 He wound his window down and I began to tell him the story.
 Just then another car, again heading from Cambridge lost control on the bend, left the road, entered the layby, and was heading towards me.
-It was like an Exocet missile, it appeared to have locked on to me and in the seconds I had, no matter which way I tried to get out of its path it followed me.
+It was like an Exocet missile, it appeared to have locked on to me and in the seconds I had, no matter which way I tried to get out of its path it followed me (and had missed hitting the ambulance).
 I decided to turn and run.
 It was then that I was struck from behind by the car and sent flying through the air, clean over the doctor’s car bonnet before landing on the grass verge further away on the other side.
 The car which had lost control then smashed in to the front offside of the doctor’s car.

 I remember standing up and exclaiming loudly “I’m Alive!”
 I couldn’t believe it; I fully expected to be crushed violently between the two cars.
 The traffic cops on scene couldn’t believe how lucky I had been and wanted to take a couple of pictures.
 Paul suffered a right shoulder injury which eventually had to be operated on, and I got away with a deep cut, about an inch long on my shin.